michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 4. Take with you neither purses, nor bags, nor sandals, neither with the salutation (shaloma) shall you salute any man in the way.

-5. But into whatever house you enter, first say, Peace to the house!Sholoma lebaitha.
+5. But into whatever house you enter, first say, Peace to the house!

 6. And if a son of peace be there, your peace shall descend upon him; but if not, your peace upon you shall return.